Low Risk

 View all 20 tools →

-Launch app on a device and capture a screenshot.
-It is categorised as a Execute tool in the BrowserStack MCP Server, which means it can trigger actions or run processes.
-Use rate limits and argument validation.
+Launch app and capture screenshot on device.
+It is categorised as a Read tool in the BrowserStack MCP Server, which means it retrieves data without modifying state.

 Add a rule in your Intercept YAML policy under the tools section for takeAppScreenshot.
 You can allow, deny, rate-limit, or validate arguments.
 Then run Intercept as a proxy in front of the BrowserStack MCP server.